adja-qista/adja-qista/README.md

 - 👋 Hi, I’m @adja-qista
 - 👀 I’m interested in modelisation, prediction, datavisualisation,...
 - 🌱 I’m currently learning Data science and IA
-- 💞️ I’m looking to collaborate on learning nex tools for data scientist
+- 💞️ I’m looking to collaborate on learning new tools for data scientist
-- 📫 How to reach me here
+- 📫 You can reach me at a.fall@qista.com

 <!---
 adja-qista/adja-qista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.